 Why is this stat so important?
 It highlights the importance of Google AdWords to Google’s business.
 Since Google depends so greatly on Google AdWords, that means Google’s focus and priority is on maintaining and continually improving the AdWords tool.
-This is important, especially today when we see so many complaints about Bing and Yahoo support.
+This is important, especially today when we see so many complaints about Bing Ads support.

 Now, if you’re familiar with search engine optimization, then you’re probably asking this next question…

 Unfortunately it’s not quite that simple, as the following stats highlight:

 - 89% of the traffic generated by search ads is not replaced by organic clicks when ads are paused.
 (Google Research)

 - For high commercial intent search queries, the top three ad spots take about 40% of the clicks on the page.
 (The War on Free Clicks – Wordstream)

 - 98% of searchers choose a business that is on page 1 of the results they get.
 (BrightLocal).
 This emphasizes the importance of ranking on the first page of Google.
 If you’re investing in SEO (which I highly recommend for many of the same reasons listed here), then advertising is yet another way to get your business on the first page to ensure you in front of 98% of your audience.

 And, of course, we need to address the most important question…